mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

 The easiest way to do this is to apply the calibration to your calibration data and check that the bragg peaks align as expected.

 1. Load the calibration data using :ref:`Load <algm-Load>`
 2. Run :ref:`AlignDetectors <algm-AlignDetectors>`, this will convert the data to d-spacing and apply the calibration.
-You can provide the calibration either by defining the OffsetsWrokspace, or by providing the path to the saved CalFile.
+You can provide the calibration either by defining the OffsetsWrokspace, or by providing the path to the saved :ref:`CalFile`.
 3. Plot the workspace as a Color Fill plot, or a few spectra as a line plot.

 Applying your calibration